 For Catalyst, the learners in our Registered Training Organisers (RTOs) along with our employees are central to our success, therefore it was imperative to get it right, and generate a positive, engaging experience.
 With existing expertise within the business, Design Thinking methodology was adopted with the intention to embed collaboration and inclusion, fast testing and learning into our project while avoiding big impacts to the business.

-It’s easy to tackle a challenge by making assumptions (and you know how that old saying goes).
-Making assumptions is generally unproductive, misses the heart of the opportunity and can end up in costly mistakes with precious time wasted.
+It’s easy to tackle a challenge by making assumptions (and you know how that old saying goes) — Making assumptions is generally unproductive, misses the heart of the opportunity and can end up in costly mistakes with precious time wasted.
 Design Thinking is a process that has simple to follow steps, bypassing assumptions and results in true understanding of the real and current issues.
 It also has in-built solution making mechanisms that lead to well-informed choices to inform change.

 This might sound like change management, so it’s worthwhile highlighting that Design Thinking is a human-centric approach, with empathy being the key player.
-This means to create desirable and successful solutions, we first are required to knowing your audience.
+This means to create desirable and successful solutions, we first are required to know our audience.
 Really knowing them, what’s their pain points, what are their fears, what gets in the way of their aspirations, etc. Design Thinking transforms the way we do what we do and help us to evolve.
 It’s the epitome of reflective practice and compassionate leadership.

 So, what are the steps to Design Thinking Methodology?